cabinjs/axe/README.md

 These returned values will be automatically sent to the endpoint (by default to your [Cabin][] account associated with your API key).

-You can also use format specifiers thanks to `format-util` and `format-specifiers`.
+You can also use format specifiers in the browser (uses [format-util][] – has limited number of format specifiers) and Node (uses the built-in [util.format][] method – supports all format specifiers).
+This feature is built-in thanks to smart detection using [format-specifiers][].

 To view the full list of format specifiers see <https://github.com/nodejs/node/blob/master/doc/api/util.md#utilformatformat-args>.
+Note that `format-util` only supports

 **This consistency among server and browser environments is the beauty of Axe – and when used in combination with [Cabin][], your logs will be beautiful with HTTP request information, user metadata, IP address, User-Agent, and more!**